PROFILE

 relationship with members of the Association of

-Southeast Asian Nations, and participating in
+Southeast Asian Nations (ASEAN), and

-the ASEAN Regional Forum.
-Its moves to play a
+participating in the ASEAN Regional Forum.
+China

-strengthen ties with countries in South Asia,
+countries in South Asia, including India.

-including India.
-Following Premier Wen’s 2005
+Following Premier Wen's 2005 visit to India, the

-visit to India, the two sides have moved to
+two sides moved to increase commercial and

-increase commercial and cultural ties, as well
+cultural ties, as well as to resolve

-as to resolve longstanding border disputes.
+longstanding border disputes.
+The November 2006

 China has likewise improved ties with Russia,

-2006.
+2007.
 A second round of Russia-China joint

-military exercises is scheduled for 2007.
-China
+military exercises was scheduled for fall 2007.

-Cooperation Organization (SCO), a regional
+Shanghai Cooperation Organization (SCO), a

-grouping that also includes Russia and the
+regional grouping that includes Russia and the

 Central Asian nations of Kazakhstan, Kyrgyzstan,